Easter Island Moai Statues, Rano Raraku, Rano Kau & Orongo – Itinerary 3 Days

 The Easter Island Moai statues WALKED from Rano Raraku

-Next stop is Ahu Tongariki featuring the most awesome moai statues.
-Ahu Tongariki is spectacular in having 15 fabulous moai standing in a row, which is the largest number found together on Easter Island.
-The ahu is actually the most important structure in all Polynesia!
-The statues each possess their own individual characteristics, indicating that they have probably been created at different time periods.
+The next stop is Ahu Tongariki, boasting the most awesome moai statues.
+Ahu Tongariki is spectacular in having 15 fabulous moai standing in a row, the largest ‘collection’ on Easter Island.
+The ahu is actually the most significant structure in all of Polynesia!
+The statues possess individual characteristics, indicating that they were created at different periods.
 Notably, moai have been restored here with their original red topknots produced from the red volcanic material at the quarry of Puna Pau.
-It is recommended to come to see the sunrise here at Ahu Tongariki, which is a unique experience!
+It is recommended to see the sunrise here at Ahu Tongariki, which is a unique experience!

 Read more about Ahu Tongariki: Take in Ahu Tongariki and Chill out on Anakena Beach.